 It’s important to note that if your cat has developed balance or coordination issues, there may be other serious conditions to blame:

-- Polyps, infections, or tumors in the ear canal
+- Polyps, or tumors, in the ear canal

 - Encephalitis caused by FIP and other illnesses